Instruct Eric

 Acted (at Allens) for a construction company in relation to a shareholder class action.

-Acted (at Allens) for a major bank in relation to a criminal cartel prosecution by the Commonwealth Director of Public Prosecutions in respect of a share placement.
+Acted (at Allens) for a major bank in relation to a criminal cartel prosecution by the Commonwealth Director of Public Prosecutions brought in respect of a share placement.

 Eric has experience acting in disputes under various arbitral rules, including the LCIA Arbitration Rules and the LMAA Terms.